Jeepitracy/Vball-Tournament-/README.md

-App that facilitates creating a volleyball tournament with the specified parameters, Covers various aspects of tournament organization, scheduling, and management.
+App that facilitates creating a volleyball tournament with the specified parameters.
+Covers various aspects of tournament organization, scheduling, and management.